 The construction of the church and monastery began probably shortly after the foundation, perhaps on the site of an older temple which the Paulines had adopted for their own needs (later northern wing).
 The works probably lasted for most of the 15th century, and were supervised after the death of Wojciech Jastrzębiec in 1436 by his brother’s grandsons: Dziersław and Jan of Rytwiany, who held the patronage over the church.
 Wojciech bequeathed significant goods to the Paulines in his will, which they, however, did not take over until 1478.
 At that time, the patronage, with the consent of Jan of Rytwiany, was transferred from Jastrzębiec to the monastery.

-The monastery functions convent in Beszowa served until the dissolution of the order in the nineteenth century.
+The monastery functions convent in Beszowa served until the dissolution of the order in the 19th century.
 Earlier, around 1690, the funerary chapel of the Jagniątkowscy family was added to the church.
-Large damages hit the church during military operations in 1945.
-At that time, the monastery buildings and the roof of the temple were destroyed, and the windows and equipment elements were also damaged.
+The church was severely damaged during the war in 1945.
+At that time, the monastery buildings were demolished, especially the chapter house and the roof of the cchurch, as well as damaged windows and elements of equipment.